brian-w-zhang/skyscanner/README.md

 ---

+### 🌟 Magnet-like Collection for Stars
+One feature I wanted to implement was a “magnet-like” effect for the stars in the 3D camera overlay display.
+This would mimic how coins are collected by a magnet in games like *Subway Surfers*.

+- The idea was to have stars dynamically move toward the center of the screen when scanned, accompanied by haptic feedback for a satisfying user experience.
+This effect is present in the existing Starlink app and adds a polished, interactive feel.
+- However, I struggled with the implementation.
+Adding more complex animations to the stars often caused delays or drops in the smoothness of the `CameraController`’s orientation updates.
+This created a noticeable lag in the user experience, which was too big of a sacrifice for the feature.

+Despite experimenting with optimizations, the trade-off between animation complexity and real-time performance was not acceptable.
+This remains a feature I would like to revisit in the future with better performance tuning.

+---

 ## 🧩 Key Components
 - **`CameraScreen2`**: Handles the sky scanning process, including capturing photos and tracking device orientation.
 - **`ObstructionScreen`**: Displays the 3D dome model with obstruction data.